Waterloo International railway station: History

 A two-level reception area fronted the main station concourse.
 The curvature of the roof is steeper on the western side and here the trains passed close to the structure.
 The roof arches are made up of two dissimilar curved trusses, triangular in section, with compression booms of tubular steel (CFS) and tension booms of solid steel.
 Both compression and tension members are curved – structural engineer Anthony Hunt described the trusses as "banana shaped".
 Curved, tapering trusses were later used to great effect at Kirklees Stadium in Huddersfield.

-The first Eurostar departure, on 14 November 1994 and the last service left on 13 November 2007.
+The first Eurostar departure was on 14 November 1994, and the last service left on 13 November 2007.
 From the next day Eurostar services used their new London terminus of St Pancras International.

 Post-Eurostar

 Ownership of Waterloo International station passed from London & Continental Railways to BRB (Residuary) Limited, with no clear plans for the future use of the Eurostar platforms.
 Some reports had suggested that they might be used for shops, but a parliamentary written answer of 4 June 2008 stated platform 20 was to be used by some South West Trains services from December 2008.
 At the time of closure, Network Rail had no immediate plans to use the other four former international platforms for domestic use and they were disused from November 2007.

 From 4 July 2010 to 2 January 2011 two of the disused platforms hosted theatrical performances of Edith Nesbit's The Railway Children.
 The audience was seated either side of the actual railway track.
 The show includes the use of a steam engine, coupled to one of the original carriages from the 1970 film being shunted in and out of the theatre area as required by a Class 08 shunter.

 All the former international platforms were temporarily used for regional services during the refurbishment of the main station from Christmas 2013.
 Platform 20 came back into regular use for timetabled services in May 2014.

-In March 2016, it was announced that the platforms and terminal building were to be incorporated into the main station as part of a £800 million refurbishment.
+In March 2016, it was announced that the platforms and terminal building were to be incorporated into the main station as part of an £800 million refurbishment.
 In August 2017, the platforms were used temporarily while other platforms were upgraded, and after a further period of closure for redevelopment, they were permanently brought back into use in December 2018 (20, 21 and 22) and May 2019 (23 and 24).
-The terminal building started a new life as an experience-led destination 'The Sidings' in late 2022.
+The terminal building started a new life as a shopping centre called "The Sidings" in late 2022.